 IPUMS-CPS makes available only the most up-to-date weights.
-The old values are available here: Old SPM and Weights Values.
+The old values are available here: Weights and SPM Archive.

 User Note: The successive difference replication approach (SDR) is different from other methods for creating replicate weights such as balanced repeated replication (BRR) and jackknife estimation, and standard statistical software packages have no built-in method to handle them.
 However, Stata's jackknife standard error program can be adapted to calculate replicate standard errors for CPS data; see the IPUMS-CPS replicate weights FAQ for details.

 Additionally, it is possible for replicate weights to take negative values for certain cases; again, users should use these weights only for variance estimation purposes and not to obtain independent estimates.

 Replicate weights are only available from 2005 and onward in the CPS.